sgoings/makeup/build-system-design.md

   - kubectl
   - docker-machine
   - helm
-- there's generally an opinion that we have a "high" barrier to entry
+- there's generally an opinion that we have a "higher-than-we-should" barrier to entry

 Leading Questions
 ====